William Spratling

+Antonio Castillo, Jorge "Chato" Castillo, Salvador Terán, and Reveriano Castillo.

+Spratling also worked as a writer and illustrator, collaborating with William Faulkner on Sherwood Anderson and Other Famous Creoles (1926) and writing and illustrating Little Mexico (1932).
+In 1945 he was asked to prepare a plan for expanding Alaska Native craft production for the Indian Arts and Crafts Board, a scheme that was never funded, and he assembled a collection of pre-Columbian art that he largely gave to Mexican public collections.
+He died in an automobile accident near Taxco in 1967.

 Early life

 Spratling was born in 1900 in Sonyea, Livingston County, New York, the son of epileptologist William P. Spratling.
 After the deaths of Spratling's mother and sister, he moved to his father's boyhood home outside of Auburn, Alabama.
-Spratling graduated from Auburn High School and the Alabama Polytechnic Institute (currently known as Auburn University), where he majored in architecture.
+Spratling attended Auburn High School and then studied architecture at the Alabama Polytechnic Institute (now Auburn University), leaving in 1921 without a degree, a few credits short in mathematics.

 Career

 Architecture professor and lecturer

-Upon graduation, Spratling took a position as an instructor in the architecture department at Auburn University, and in 1921 he was offered a similar position at Tulane University's School of Architecture in New Orleans, Louisiana.
+Spratling took a position as an instructor in the architecture department at Auburn University, and in 1921 he was offered a similar position at Tulane University's School of Architecture in New Orleans, Louisiana.
 At the same time, he was an active participant at the New Orleans Arts and Crafts Club and taught in the New Orleans Art School.
+While teaching at Tulane, Spratling shared a house with the writer William Faulkner.

-During the summers of 1926-1928, Spratling lectured on colonial architecture at the National University of Mexico's Summer School.
+During the summers of 1926–1928, Spratling lectured on colonial architecture at the National University of Mexico's Summer School.

+Mexico and artistic circles, 1926–1931

+In Mexico, Spratling became closely associated with the muralist Diego Rivera and with other artists, writers and scholars involved in the country's postrevolutionary cultural movement, a circle that also included Frances Toor, René d'Harnoncourt and the dealer Frederick Davis.
+He promoted Rivera's work, helped arrange commissions for him, and took part in the exhibition and promotion of modern Mexican art in Mexico and the United States.

+Using money from commissions he arranged for Rivera, Spratling bought a house in Taxco in 1928 and settled there, writing and illustrating Little Mexico (1932), an account of the town and of rural Mexican life.